 Both examples of Big Data usage in fintech and reasonable methods of data mining/processing in banking you can find in this blog post.
 There’s a lot to say on this topic and we’ll continue to explore it in future.

-However, in this article we’d like to solve a more practical problem that faces 80% of specialists from world financial services.
-How to visualise financial data that you already have?
+However, in this article, we’d like to solve a more practical problem that faces 80% of specialists from world financial services.
+How to visualize financial data that you already have?
 What are the best tools to apply?
 How to make complex finance reports legible for your clients and comfortable for analytics?

 Different Types of Data Visualization